khunhour/photo-tagging-app/README.md

 # Functionality

+-   The app is initialized using `create-react-app` with TypeScript.
--   The app uses Firebase Cloud Firestore to store name and scores of player and display it on the leaderboard.
+-   It uses Firebase Cloud Firestore to store name and scores of player and display it on the leaderboard.
 -   Unit Testing with React Testing Library to test each component.
+-   The styling is done using Sass.